Pokevan8162/SurveyWebsite/README.md

 # 📝 SurveyWebsite

-This is a web-based survey platform built with HTML, CSS, and PHP.
+This is a web-based survey platform built with HTML, CSS, PHP, Java, and more.
 The application allows users to register, log in, complete a survey, and submit their responses to a backend database.
+An admin page is also available to edit and monitor surveys.

 ---